stfc/docker-and-gh-actions-for-ml/docs/3-containerise-it.md

 ```

 !!! note
-    We're using the [Alpine](https://alpinelinux.org/){target="_blank" rel="noopener noreferrer"} image here which is basically a super-lightweight Linux distro which is really popular for making Docker images because of it's tiny size.
+    We're using the [Alpine](https://alpinelinux.org/){target="_blank" rel="noopener noreferrer"} image here which is basically a super-lightweight Linux distro which is really popular for making Docker images because of its tiny size.
 We can see here that it's adding around 10 MB on top of our executable.
 Not bad!

     In fact, technically we don't even need Alpine!
 We could equally have done `FROM scratch` instead which would contain literally no other files!
 The only reason we're not doing this is that cloud providers often require basic utilities like Bash installed to work properly, and we need to install the `ca-certificates` package in order for our API to support TLS (i.e. to be able to access our API using `https://` instead of `http://`).